Gardening by the Moon Weekend To-Do

 An idea as old as agriculture, based both folklore and superstition but there are scientific ideas to back it up.

-- Saturday-Sunday: Moon in the sign of Sagittarius - Prune fruit trees, cultivate and weed
+- Saturday-Sunday: Moon in the sign of Pisces - Best all planting day of the Month

 Later in the Week

-- Tuesday-Thursday: Moon in the sign of Capricorn/Aquarius - Prune, fertilize, harvest, and weed.
+- Wednesday-Thursday: Moon in the sign of Taurus - Plant and transplant for root growth

 Other Things To-do